Mantas-2155X/KK_CrossEye/README.md

 **Compatibility:**
 1. **Studio**
-   * focus does not work
+   * focus does not work (no colliders, not fixable for now)

 2. **School Mode**
    * conversations might break 3D mode, just click the bind twice again to reload the cross eye mode